 EXP – We can get very angry when we:

 • see a mother verbally abusing or ignoring her child

 • watch a movie where someone is being treated as if invisible, made fun of, threatened, beaten, molested….

 • see animal abuse or neglect (identification with)….. bringing up memories

-Anger we carry absorbed from one or more raging or passive-aggressive parents/caretakers.
+Anger we carry absorbed from one or more passive-aggressive or raging parents / caretakers.
 It became so much a part of us that now we don’t even recognize it as “not mine”.

-• our genuine love for our family, the Child’s desire to ‘help’ our parents by taking on some of their suffering, as if we could lighten their burden
+• a genuine love for our family, the Child’s desire to ‘help’ our parents by taking on some of their suffering, as if we could lighten their burden

 IMP: ACoAs need to separate out their anger & rage from our own – their childhood disowned pain passed on to us vs. our anger at how they treated us.
 Then mentally ‘package it up’ & return it.

 This can be done with visualizations, drawings & body work.

 Those Playbuzz quizzes are fun, but please run a quick scan on your computer after taking one.
 They can mess with your computer.
 I know this from experience.